segmentio/segment-docs/src/getting-started/01-what-is-segment.md

 - [The Segment Mobile SDKs](/docs/connections/sources/catalog/#mobile) are the best way to simplify tracking in your iOS, Android, and Xamarin apps.
 We recommend them over server-side sources as the default installation for any mobile app.
 - [Server-side sources](/docs/connections/sources/catalog/#server) let you send analytics data directly from your servers when client-side tracking won't work, or when you're sending mission-critical data like revenues.

-We also offer source libraries to cover exceptional cases:
+We also offer other source libraries to cover less straightforward cases:

 - Use the [HTTP Tracking API](/docs/connections/sources/catalog/libraries/server/http-api/) if Segment doesn't offer a library for your specific environment yet.
 - The [Pixel Tracking API](/docs/connections/sources/catalog/libraries/server/pixel-tracking-api/) lets you track events from environments where you can’t execute code - for example, tracking when an email has been opened.